neuresthetics/neuresthetics/README.md

 Not to be confused with "neuroaesthetics" such as [this](https://direct.mit.edu/jocn/article/23/1/53/4981/Neuroaesthetics-A-Coming-of-Age-Story), and [this](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7075503/), which is the study of your brain on art.</br>

-"Sensing" of neurological operation is done externally and internally.
-One-to-one personal scans serve for personal applications such as treatment and diagnostics.
-Many-to-one scans take the form of brain network theory design principles as compressed representation of the many so that it may fit in one.
-Internal sense is driven by proprioception tech.
-As the mind and brain draw each other, having new external autological data opens new autological abilities such as mass manufactured genii.</br>
+Brain network theory design principles from aggregate brain data are a compressed representation of the many for the observation of a one.
+As the mind and brain draw each other, increasing autological sense and analysis increases autological abilities up to such things as mass manufactured genii</br>

 ---
 I program sometimes.